kitabisa/responsible-disclosure/index.md

 # Responsible Disclosure Policy

-## Notice

-> Dear valued researchers,
->
-> We want to thank you for your participation in our bug bounty program over the past years.
-It has been an incredible journey, and your contributions have helped us identify and resolve critical security issues, making our systems more secure and reliable for our customers.
->
-> As we continue to evolve our security posture, we have decided to end our bug bounty program in **31 March, 2023**.
-Instead, we will be transitioning to a vulnerability disclosure program (VDP).
->
-> The VDP will still prioritize the security of our products and users, but will focus on prompt and transparent communication between the researcher and our security team.
-We believe that this new program will foster a stronger relationship with the security research community, and will result in a more effective and efficient vulnerability management process.
->
-> Please note that any submissions made after the bug bounty program's end date will not be eligible for rewards.
-We appreciate your understanding and look forward to continuing our collaboration to maintain a secure platform.
->
-> Thanks for thinking of Kitabisa security!

 ## Introduction

 Kitabisa.com welcomes feedback from security researchers and the general public to help improve our security.
 If you believe you have discovered a vulnerability, privacy issue, exposed data, or other security issues in any of our assets, we want to hear from you.